MohammedRaghib/Oddyseys/README.md

 - Displays additional details such as profit and discount percentages.

 ### **4. Dynamic Backend Integration**
-- Uses a SQLite database for managing parks, hotels, and their rates.
+- Uses a MySQL database for managing parks, hotels, and their rates.
 - Processes trip costing dynamically by fetching and calculating data based on user input.

 ---